nyakemwa-16/nyakemwa-16/README.md

 # Hi, I'm Isaiah Nyakemwa 👋

 ## 👨‍💻 About Me

-I am an Information Technology graduate from Kenya with a passion for solving real-world problems using technology.
+Bachelor of Science in Information Technology student at Karatina University, expected to graduate in October 2026..
 My interests span software development, networking, Linux, cybersecurity, and automation.

 I enjoy learning new technologies, building practical projects, and continuously improving my technical skills.
 My goal is to become a versatile IT professional capable of designing, developing, and securing modern technology solutions.